 Mung beans and lentils show the most prolific growth in my experience.

 They start germinating within a day or two of the initial soak.
 Continue to do this until the sprouts get to the length you prefer.

 The entire process can take 2-5 days; the sprouting process is almost finished now.

 The Mung Bean, lentil, chickpea, and adzuki sprouts are suitable for about one-quarter inch, depending on the type of personal preference.
 The alfalfa sprouts should develop to about 1 inch.

 Make sure to give your bean sprouts a final rinse and drain them well while sorting out any un-sprouted beans in the colander before storing them in the fridge.

 Place the bean sprouts in a container or a Ziploc bag lined with a paper towel, seal it, and refrigerate.

-The sprouts are typically consumed raw, but other beans sprouts can withstand cooking heat for alfalfa sprouts (which will end up like mush when cooked).
+The sprouts are typically consumed raw, but other bean sprouts can withstand cooking heat for alfalfa sprouts (which will end up like mush when cooked).

-How to make beans sprouts that don’t taste bitter?
+How to make bean sprouts that don't taste bitter

 So, what is the solution to the problem?